myood/godot-play-store-review-plugin/README.md

 ## License

 Distributed under [WTFPL](https://en.wikipedia.org/wiki/WTFPL#Version_2), see LICENSE.md in this repository.
-**It is very appreciated, if you somehow link to this repo in your work, so that other people could also benefit from this.**
+**It is very appreciated, if you somehow link to this repo in your work, so that other people could also benefit from this.
+Later on I'd like to share the source code, so maybe if there are updates needed then people can contribute.
+Or simply build upon this plugin some more sophisticated stuff.**